Not sure what to do in Cappadocia, Turkey?

 Beautiful sunrise, a horde of colorful balloons, dreamy desert landscapes, unworldly fairy chimneys, flying in a hot air balloon in Cappadocia is an absolute bucket list experience.
 It is no wonder why Cappadocia is consistently rated as one of the best places for hot air balloon rides in the world.

-HOWEVER, flying in a hot air balloon in Cappadocia is not something easy, even if you are the richest man in the world.
+HOWEVER, flying in a hot air balloon in Cappadocia is not something easy, even if you are the richest man or woman in the world.
 Because there are no brakes in the hot air balloons, you need the optimal weather and wind conditions to fly one of those magnificent beings.

 3. Watch The Hot Air Balloon At Sunset At One Of The Viewpoints